aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/perf-observability/index.md

 In this exercise

-* We have used various RDS monitoring tools to understand the database workload.
+* you have have used various RDS monitoring tools to understand the database workload.
-* We have slow query logs captured using RDS console, AWS CLI, CloudWatchLogs and Percona pt-query-digest.
+* You have slow query logs captured using RDS console, AWS CLI, CloudWatchLogs and Percona pt-query-digest.

 If you are interested in learning what to do with the captured slow query logs, please proceed to the next lab: [Analyze SQL Query Performance](/provisioned/perf-analysis/).